-A refund can only be issued if a student is refused entry to the UK by the immigration or visa authorities, or if an extension of his/her visa is declined.
+A refund can only be issued if a student is refused entry to the UK by the immigration or visa authorities.

 There are no other grounds for a refund.
 A refund will not be considered if any of the following have occurred: